ksator/EVPN_DCI_automation/README.md

 [![Build Status](https://travis-ci.org/ksator/EVPN_DCI_automation.svg?branch=master)](https://travis-ci.org/ksator/EVPN_DCI_automation)

 ### What to find in this repo:
 Network automation content with Ansible, Jinja, YAML, Python.
 For a DCI demo using EVPN-VXLAN.
-With network devices running Junos (QFX5000 and QFX10000) accross 2 differents DC.
+With network devices running Junos accross 2 differents DC.

 The setup is already up and running.
 This automation content is not used to build the setup.
 This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.

 ### Topology:
 There are 2 DC.
+Dori, Superfast, Theia and Nori are QFX10000.
+QFX21, QFX22, QFX23, QFX24, QFX6 and QFX11 are QFX5100.
-EVPN-VXLAN run on Dori, Superfast, Theia, Nori.
-L3 is done on these devices.
+EVPN-VXLAN run on the QFX10k devices.
+L3 is done on the QFX10k devices.
 QFX21 and 22 use MC-LAG.
 QFX23 and 24 use MC-LAG.
 QFX6 uses a LAG.
 QFX11 uses a LAG.
 ![resources/topology.png](resources/topology.png)